California Forest Improvement Program

 P.O.
 Box 944246, Sacramento CA

-If a landowner’s Concept Proposal is approved, they then submit the required forms for their project:
+Invited landowner’s need to submit the required forms for their project:

 - CFIP Project Summary